misenhower/ac-designs/readme.md

 This package makes it easy to generate and parse QR codes for Animal Crossing designs.

+Many thanks to [ACNLPatternTool](https://github.com/Thulinma/ACNLPatternTool), which served as inspiration and reference for much of the design processing and data formatting code in this library.

 **This isn't quite ready for use yet, so check back soon!**

 ## Roadmap